Key Takeaway

 Following the line of a simple tax regime, the Hong Kong Inland Revenue Department issues the Profit Tax Returns for companies every year during April without delay.
 However, according to the chosen fiscal year-end of the company, the due date to submit the declaration can change from April to November of the following year.

 Although extensions can be requested from the tax authority, it is important to prepare beforehand and submit all the supporting documents and forms in due time.
-Failing to submit the forms in time can generate penalties, fees and additional assessment from the Inland Revenue Department.
+Failing to submit the forms in time can generate penalties, fees, and additional assessments from the Inland Revenue Department.

 For businesses that are newly registered, there is a period of grace of 18 months after the date of incorporation, in which the Hong Kong Inland Revenue Department issues the first profit tax return.